js-mrunal/tile_embeddings/README.md

 The notebook *bubble_bobble_generation.ipynb* provides step-by-step instructions in detail for generating levels of the game Bubble Bobble using LSTM and tile embeddings.

-## How can you contribute to this project?
+## How can you contribute to this project ?
 * Add more data!
 Training the autoencoder on more games and enriching the corpus
 * Perform cool experiments with tile embedding, and cite us :)
 * Find bugs and help us make this repository better!